-The TIME (Technology Innovation Management and Entrepreneurship) Masters in Business Economics (MBE) is a full-time inter-University 15 month Master's program in Business Economics (MBE) which offers a novel inter-university Masters of Business Economics curriculum that combines targeted classroom and practical training to provide students with the knowledge and the entrepreneurial skills needed to successfully manage innovative organizations in an ever changing environment by offering an integrated curriculum.
-The language of instruction is English.
+The TIME (Technology Innovation Management and Entrepreneurship) Masters in Business Economics (MBE) is a full-time 15-month Master's programme in Business Economics (MBE) which is offered in collaboration with the University of Crete.
+It offers a curriculum, that combines targeted classroom and practical training to provide students with the knowledge and the entrepreneurial skills, needed to successfully manage innovative organizations in an ever-changing environment, by offering an integrated curriculum.